codeskipper/ws1uem_api/README.md

 # ws1uem_api
-get things done using WorkSpaceONE UEM REST API
+get things done using WorkSpaceONE UEM REST API - using a Mac, zsh and Python3